 Sequencing scene tabs

-To change the sequence of your scenes, you use either the scene tab’s context menu or the Scenes panel:
+To change the sequence of your scenes, you use either the scene tab’s context menu or the Scenes dialog:

 - Scene tab context menu: Context-click the tab you want to move and select Move Left or Move Right.
 Repeat the command if you want to move the scene more than one position in the tab order.

-- Scenes panel: Select the scene from the list and click the Move Scene Down icon () or the Move Scene Up icon () in the upper right.
-The tab order updates to reflect the order in the Scenes panel.
+- Scenes dialog: Select the scene from the list and click the Move Scene Down icon () or the Move Scene Up icon () in the upper right.
+The tab order updates to reflect the order in the Scenes dialog.

 Deleting a scene